CZ-NIC/fred-docs/EPPReference/CommandStructure/List/Prepare.rst

 Prepare a list
 ==============

 These commands are used to prepare lists of objects which are managed by the authenticated client.
-(In other words, of which the client is the designated registrar.)
+(In other words, of which the client is the :term:`designated registrar`.)

-This command is a :doc:`protocol extension </EPPReference/ProtocolBasics/ProtocolExtensions>` defined by the FRED EPP server.

 All list commands are elements in the ``fred`` namespace (``http://www.nic.cz/xml/epp/fred-1.5``).

+These commands are a part of the :doc:`protocol extension
+</EPPReference/ProtocolBasics/ProtocolExtensions>`
+defined by the FRED EPP server.

 .. index:: ⒺlistDomains, ⒺlistContacts, ⒺlistNssets, ⒺlistKeysets, ⒺdomainsByContact, ⒺdomainsByNsset, ⒺdomainsByKeyset,